Janposs/chatAPI/README.md

 - ## Secure storage of user account data
 	I want to implement a secure user registration and login system.
 	I'm intentionally ignoring botting and other spam issues here.
-	It is more about user data beeing stored securely.
+	It is more about user data beeing stored in a safe way.

 	### Message encryption
-	I haven't really thought about.
+	I haven't really thought about it.
 It's probably a client siede thing.
 	But the server should have some basic encryption just in case of a databreach.